susom/tide/README.md

 # TiDE Overview

-TiDE is a free text deidentification tool that can identify and deid PHI in clinical note text and other free text in medical data.
+TiDE is a free open-source text deidentification tool that can identify and deid PHI in clinical note text and other free text in medical data.
 It uses pattern matching, known PHI matching and NER to search for PHI, and use geenral replacement or hide-in-plain-sight to replace PHI with safe text.

 ## Safe Harbor 18 identifiers